 1. Tax efficiency

-- Placing assets in trust for yourself: As an example,3 Dr. Lemieux is nearing his 75th birthday.
-His main asset is a non-registered investment portfolio, which he is finding more and more difficult to manage.
-He has several objectives in mind when he visits his MD Advisor, ranging from investment management of his portfolio to the executor services offered by MD Private Trust.
+Place assets in trust for yourself: Dr. Lemieux3 is nearing his 75th birthday.
+He has a significant amount in a non-registered investment portfolio, which he is finding more and more difficult to manage.
+He has several objectives in mind when he visits his MD Advisor*, ranging from investment management of his portfolio to the executor services offered by MD Private Trust Company (MD Private Trust).

-- Placing assets in trust for children and/or grandchildren: Dr. Valdez has non-registered investment assets that exceed her needs, and she wishes to use the surplus funds to benefit her children and grandchildren.
-Her daughter is commencing a long-term course of study and her son is just starting a business that will likely take a long time to build.
+Place assets in trust for children and/or grandchildren: Dr. Valdez has non-registered investment assets that exceed her needs, and she wishes to use the surplus funds to benefit her children and grandchildren.
+Her daughter is starting a long-term course of study, and her son just launched a business that will likely take a long time to build.

 Dr. Valdez has always generously supported her children and grandchildren out of her after-tax earnings.
 Now that she is financially comfortable, she is willing to earmark certain investment assets for their benefit.
-Given the current circumstances that her children face, however, she does not wish to pass ownership of the assets directly to them.
-Her ultimate strategy will depend on the composition of her investment assets and the tax consequences, but it may involve gifting the investment assets to a trust.
-Dr. Valdez would report a disposition of the assets gifted on her personal tax return, and would be liable to pay income tax on any capital gains.
+Given the current circumstances facing her children, however, she does not wish to pass ownership of the assets directly to them.
+Based on the composition of her investment assets and the tax consequences, she decides to gift the assets to a family trust.
+Dr. Valdez reports a disposition of the assets gifted on her personal tax return and must pay income tax on any capital gains.

-The trust will allow the trustees discretionary payments of income and capital to the children and grandchildren as Dr. Valdez sees fit.
-Dr. Valdez will have “realized” her tax liability with respect to the assets by transferring them to the trust, while the future growth in the investment assets and subsequent tax liability will fall into her children’s hands through the trust.
-By making use of a trust, she will have shifted the tax burden on the investment income earned from her personal, higher income-tax bracket, to her children’s lower income-tax bracket while continuing to provide the same level of support.
-Executor’s fees and probate tax savings are added benefits.
-A potential drawback is that she has given these assets away, even though she still controls them as trustee.
+The trust allows the trustees to make discretionary payments of income and capital to the children and grandchildren as Dr. Valdez details in the trust deed when settling (that is, establishing) the trust.
+Dr. Valdez “realizes” her tax liability on the assets by contributing them to the trust, while the future growth in the investment assets and subsequent tax liability will fall into her children’s and grandchildren’s hands through the trust.

 2. Personal needs